DavideRossi1/AdvancedHPC-Project/Jacobi/README.md

 ![cpu12000](imgs/results/cpu12000.png)

-As expected, speedup is greatly improved with more MPI tasks, and the time spent on `sendrecv` is now totally negligible: basically the entire computation time is spent on initialization and update of the matrix.
+Speedup is greatly improved with more MPI tasks, and the time spent on `sendrecv` is now totally negligible: basically the entire computation time is spent on initialization and update of the matrix.

-Also, the time spent on the 12000x12000 matrix is about 100 times the time spent on the 1200x1200 matrix at parity of the number of MPI tasks, as we would expect.
+Also, the time spent on the 12000x12000 matrix is about 100 times the time spent on the 1200x1200 matrix at parity of the number of MPI tasks, as we expected.

 ### GPU